Invictum/serenity-reportportal-integration/README.md

 **Profiles**

 Each Serenity `TestStep` object is passed through chain of configured `StepProcessors`.
 This approach allows to flexible configure reporting behaviour on the step level.
 All configuration is accessible from the code.
-By default integration provides two configuration profiles:
+By default integration provides following configuration profiles:

 - DEFAULT
+- FULL
 - CUSTOM

 `DEFAULT` profile is used by default and contains all usually required reporting details.
+It generates in Report Portal a nice log that does not cluttered with extra details.
-To change default behavior `CUSTOM` profile should be used.
+`FULL` profile contains all available `StepProcessors` and generates full reporting.
+To customize what should be logged `CUSTOM` profile should be used.
 ```
 StepsSetProfile config = StepsSetProfile.CUSTOM;
 config.registerProcessors(new StartStepLogger(), new FinishStepLogger());